shuyangli/shuyangli.github.io/fundcomp/lab-8-hints.markdown

         }
     }

-    // If we can't place the character anywhere, then we've failed return PLACE_FAILURE;
+    // If we can't place the word anywhere, then we give up return PLACE_FAILURE;
 }
 ```